larsen-ge/articulating-learned-rules/README.md

 # Investigating LLM Rule Articulation in Classification Tasks

 This project investigates how well a Large Language Model (LLM) can articulate in natural language the rules it uses for a classification task.
 Specifically, the research question explores whether LLMs can learn tasks very accurately (>90% accuracy on held-out examples) without being able to articulate the simple, human-understandable rule they have learned.
+Suggested by Owain Evans.

 ## Methodology